willstepp/writings/sanctum-kthadras/sk.notes.md

 * Of course it doesn’t work, why would it?

+* For some reason it went through his mind what it would be like if he took off all his clothes right now and walked inside the building very business-like, buck ass naked, and then in the next moment censuring himself.
+Normal people don’t think about things like that, Will.
+Don’t be weird.

+* The scene where the woman tells him about the suicide, the wind is rising and a storm is approaching.

+* The sun comes out at lunchtime.
+They go to the cafeteria in the main building and sit outside.
+They tell stories about programming and he is wondering the entire time about Abigail.
+Maybe he keeps talking about her in hopes someone will talk about it.

+* He can see her personal calendar, which she has linked into her work schedule.
+Dates with a psychiatrist...etc.

+* Why is it everyplace you work there has to be at least one asshole?
+They joke at lunch.
+And if there isn’t one, it may be you!
+I’ve never worked with an asshole.

 ### Murder Kroger

 * The place is below the Murder Kroger.
 The Man Who Lives in the Room.
 He takes away feelings of sorrow.
 The place links to the past and the future.
 Somehow the Dark Web is involved.